tsneddon/ClinVarEPReports/README.md

   * \#7.
 Priority: ClinVar variants WITHOUT an Expert Panel SCV, but in a gene in scope for the EP, with >=3 concordant VUS SCVs from different submitters.
   * \#8.
 Priority: ClinVar variants WITHOUT an Expert Panel SCV, but in a gene in scope for the EP, with at least one P/LP SCV from (at best) a no assertion criteria provided submitter.

+**EPReports.py** also generates an EPReportsStats Excel file containing the summary variant counts for each EP.

 ## How to run these scripts
 All scripts are run as 'python3 *filename.py*'.
 All scripts use FTP to take the most recent ClinVar FTP files as input and to output the files with the date of the FTP submission_summary.txt.gz file appended: